~ Prequal ~

 This was no good.

-.. it was the summer holidays after their first year at Hogwarts, and they spent every day in the sunshine, in the woods or the park or walking through the fields.
+..it was the summer holidays after their first year at Hogwarts, and they spent every day in the sunshine, in the woods or the park or walking through the fields.
 Her sister wasn't there; it was just the two them talking about their past year.
-Talking about spells they had learnt and ones they couldn't master, about their different common rooms and the teachers they laughed at, teachers they hated, the homework they always hated, about flying and Quidditch and how they were missing pumpkin juice.
+Talking about spells they learnt and ones they couldn't master, about their different common rooms and the teachers they laughed at, teachers they hated, the homework the always hated, about flying and Quidditch and how they were missing pumpkin juice.
 It was their world, their own world and it was wonderful.
-It was the happiest time of Snape's life.
+It was the happiest time of Snapes life.

-When the distant radiance of the doe was finally out of sight, Snape was left alone with the rushing wind all around him.
+When the distant radiance of the doe was finally was out of sight, Snape was left alone with the rushing wind all around him.
 It ferociously moved the branches of the trees making it impossible to tell if anyone was out there.
-He looked round in all directions and started to panic.
+He looked all round in all directions and started to panic.
 What if Dumbledore didn't come or if someone else had followed him, another Death Eater or The Dark Lord himself?
 What if Dumbledore did come and he wouldn't listen or didn't even give him the opportunity to speak?
-His plan lynched on Dumbledore being reasonable, there was no cause to believe that he would be, since Snape had overheard the conversation about the prophecy he had had with Trelawney in the Hogs Head.
-Since he had caused this turn of events.
+His plan lynched on Dumbledore being reasonable, there was no cause to believe that he would be, since he was aware that Snape had overheard the conversion about the prophecy he had had with Trelawney.
+He knew Snape would inform Voldermort immediately.

-Snape was now fairly terrified but his feet wouldn't move.
+Snape was now petrified but his feet wouldn't move.
 He didn't notice the doe had returned, it flew high above his head and disappeared.
 He was convincing himself over and over again that good men like Dumbledore would welcome the opportunity to save life.

 "Don't kill me"